kali12-dev/FoodieFooBakery/README.md

 # FoodieFoo Bakery
- A fictional website created for a bakery using ASP.net, HTML, CSS, Bootstrap.
+ A fictional website created for a bakery using ASP.net MVC, HTML, CSS, Bootstrap.
 The wesbite uses Entity Framework to store the data.
 The website has different views for annonymus and authenticated users.
 Only authenticated users have access to Add/Modify/Delete actions.